aneuhold/dashboard/README.md

 - Create a userConfig type for the dashboard that applies to just that user
   - Involves creating a settings page
 - Task list things
-- Add a link to Wyze cam panel

 ## Developing